onato/OCLintReporter/README.md

 #Installation
 Clone the repository into an folder used by your web server.
 Have [OCLint](http://oclint.org/) save the JSON reports in the `reports` folder.
 These will be picked up and displayed.

+##Continuous Integration (Jenkins, Bots, etc.)
+It is useful to automate the creation of the JSON reports required by OCLintReporter.
+An example shell script can be found on the [Continuous Integration Wiki page](https://github.com/onato/OCLintReporter/wiki/Continuous-Integration).

 #Screenshots

 ##Overview